 Rank advancement is divided into one joining rank and six skill ranks.
 When a Scout first joins a troop and completes the joining requirements he is given his first emblem when he is invested into the troop.
 The first three Scout ranks, Tenderfoot Scout, Second Class Scout and First Class Scout are based upon outdoors skills in camping, nature and personal skill.
 These tests are measured and tested by youth leaders or Scoutmasters in the troop.
 After a Scout has completed all of the requirements, he goes to his Scoutmaster for a Scoutmaster Conference.
 This affords the Scoutmaster to assess how the Scout is doing in the troop, as well as gives the Scout a chance to have input to the troop program in a very personal way.
 After the conference, the Scout goes before a Board of Review.
-Comprised of three members of the troop committee, the Scout is asked to review some of the4 skulls he has learned and how he applies the Scout is recognized for his achievements at a Court of Honor.
+Comprised of three members of the troop committee, the Scout is asked to review some of the4 skulls he has learned and how he applies the Scouting skill to his every day life.
+Upon successful completion of the Board of Review, the Scout is recognized for his achievements at a Court of Honor.

 The last three Scouts ranks, Star Scout, Life Scout and Eagle Scout are a progressively harder combination of merit badges, troop leadership service and community service.
 There are over 120 merit badges in a variety of hobby and occupational subjects; 12 of these are considered to be "required".
 For each of these ranks, a Scout must earn a combination of free choice and required badges, serve for a specified time as a leader in the troop and give a minimum of hours on a service project.
 The requirements become harder and lengthier for each ascending rank.
-For Eagle Scout, a Scout has to earn a minimum of 21 merit badges (12 required), have served as a major leader in the troop and given leadership to a service project of considerable size and effort.
+For Eagle Scout, a Scout has to earn a minimum of 21 merit badges (12 required), have served as a major leader in the troop and planned and given leadership to a service project of considerable size and effort.